TurboBiscuit/sm-leaks-blog/posts/brefings/brefing-27.md

 ![](https://cdn.discordapp.com/attachments/685994642768265235/725671420197208064/unknown.png)<br>
 I think that something will be there.
 Probably lore stuff, but who knows.<br>
 **Jetpack**<br>
-Don't quote me on this, but i'm seeing this being an Exosuit upgrade, kinda like a NMS styled jetpack
+Don't quote me on this, but i'm seeing this being an Exosuit upgrade, kinda like a NMS styled jetpack<br>

+*Editors Note:* IvanCoHe (the person whos been writing all of these brefings) left shortly after this for unknown reasons.
+(Ivan if you see this we hope you come back some day.)